Chavan-Ajay/foreign-admits-api/README.md

 # Foreign Admits API

-A backend service for a Foreign Admits financial services platform where students can apply for loans at multiple universities and choose multiple banks for each university.
+A backend service for a study-abroad financial services platform where students can apply for loans at multiple universities and choose multiple banks for each university.

 ## Base URL